 As for how the treatment proceeds; you are seated in a chair, and a device with an electromagnetic coil is placed over your head.
 All of this is done under professional supervision without any safety or health risks.
 The device can be adjusted and placed near the area of your brain targeted in your initial diagnostic session and brain mapping.
 Those receiving TMS are treated four to five times per week.
 Each of these sessions can last up to 40 minutes.
 This can continue for up to several weeks or 30 sessions, depending on the patient.

 TMS also has minimum to no side-effects.
 Some temporary side effects may include lightheadedness or a temporary minor headache.
-You also don’t have to be hospitalized, so anyone undergoing TMS therapy can continue with their daily lives while having the treatment.
+Also, there is no need for hospitalization to get this therapy.
+Therefore, anyone undergoing TMS therapy can continue with their daily lives while having the treatment.

 What Benefits do patients report after TMS?